 More information on the Bachelor of Science with Honours, BSc(Hons) can be found on the University of Otago website.

 The PGDipSci is a one-year course for students who have a BSc degree and wish to have an introduction to research.
 Students perform a research project (CHEM 480).
-In addition to the papers that are available to BSc(Hons) students (CHEM 461-463), PGDipSci students may also select papers from HAZX 401, HAZX 404 and HAZX 411, to a total of 96 points.
-Students can also take up to 36 points of approved 300-level chemistry papers (not CHEM371 or CHEM390)
+In addition to the papers that are available to BSc(Hons) students (CHEM 461-463), PGDipSci students may also select papers from HAZX 401 and HAZX 404, to a total of 60 points.

 More information on the Postgraduate Diploma in Science (PGDipSci) can be found on the University of Otago website